kirull1/videocloud/memory-bank/activeContext.md

 | Product       | User experience refinement    | Video features prioritization |

 ## Notes
+- Comment system has been enhanced with improved user experience, better error handling, and visual feedback
 - User profile management system is now fully implemented with proper validation and error handling
 - Custom avatar upload functionality is now fixed and working correctly
 - Frontend has been enhanced with animations, better loading states, and improved error handling